 Main Content Start

-There is a $30 non-refundable fee that is due at time of sign up.
+- There is a $30 non-refundable fee that is due at time you sign up.

 How to enroll in the payment plan: